 A stake pool manager creates a stake pool, and the staker includes validators that will receive delegations from the pool by creating "validator stake accounts" and activating a delegation on them.
 Once a validator stake account's delegation is active, the staker adds it to the stake pool.

 At this point, users can participate with deposits.
 They must delegate a stake account to the one of the validators in the stake pool.
-Once it's active, the user can deposit their stake into the pool in exchange for SPL staking derivatives representing their fractional ownership in pool.
+Once it's active, the user can deposit their stake into the pool in exchange for SPL tokens representing their fractional ownership in pool.
 A percentage of the rewards earned by the pool goes to the pool manager as a fee.

 The stake pool staker can add and remove validators, or rebalance the pool by decreasing the stake on a validator, waiting an epoch to move it into the stake pool's reserve account, then increasing the stake on another validator.